-merrygogo is her platform for creating project-based performance works with communities of shifting collaborators.
-In 2014 and 2015 her choreographic work was named by The Examiner as one of “Pittsburgh’s Top 10 Contemporary Dance Performances.”
-Her choreography has been commissioned by Gibney Dance DoublePlus Festival under the curation of Bebe Miller and has been presented at BAAD!
-Bronx Academy of Art and Dance, Cleveland Public Theatre Big Box and DanceWorks Series, CKM&A Dance & Dessert at American Dance Institute, Daegu International Dance Festival and Daegu International Dance Duet Festival (South Korea), Dance Place, Kelly Strayhorn Theater, LightLab Performance Series, Movement Research at the Judson Church, New Hazlett Theater Community Supported Art Series, Summer Portraits (Israel), the CURRENT SESSIONS, Three Rivers Arts Festival, DanceFest Vermont and Vermont College Dance Festival.
-She was selected for artistic residencies at Dance Exchange, Kelly Strayhorn Theater, and PearlArts Studios and has been funded by Cleveland Arts Prize Kathryn Karipides Scholarship, Foundation for Contemporary Arts Emergency Grant, Greater Pittsburgh Artist Opportunity Grant, Heinz Endowments Small Arts Initiative, Middlebury College Environmental Council, Faculty Professional Development Fund and Council on the Arts, Pennsylvania Council on the Arts (a state agency), and The Ohio State University Alumni Grants for Graduate Research.
+merrygogo is her platform for collaboratively creating project-based dance works.
+In her creative process, she uses improvisational methods to engage the senses, build relationships, and generate movement vocabulary that is reflective of the group.
+Her dances have been described as abstract, episodic, hilarious, nonlinear, playful, poignant, and unordinary.
+In 2014 and 2015, her work was included in The Pittsburgh Examiner’s “Top 10 Contemporary Dance Performances.”
+Her choreography has been commissioned by Gibney Dance DoublePlus Festival under the curation of Bebe Miller and has been presented in the U.S. and abroad at Dance & Dessert at American Dance Institute, BAAD!
+Bronx Academy of Art and Dance, Cleveland Public Theatre, Dance Place, Kelly Strayhorn Theater, La MaMa Experimental Theater Club, Mahaney Center for the Arts, Movement Research at the Judson Church, New Hazlett Theater, the CURRENT SESSIONS, and Daegu International Dance Festival and Daegu International Dance Duet Festival in South Korea.
+She received support for her creative work through artistic residencies at Dance Exchange, Kelly Strayhorn Theater, and PearlArts Studios and has been funded by OSU Alumni Grants for Graduate Research and Scholarship, Cleveland Arts Prize Kathryn Karipides Scholarship, Foundation for Contemporary Arts Emergency Grant, Greater Pittsburgh Artist Opportunity Grant, Heinz Endowments Small Arts Initiative, Middlebury College’s Committee on the Arts, Director of the Arts Discretionary Fund, Environmental Council, Faculty Professional Development Fund, and the Pennsylvania Council on the Arts.